mech/Notes/DevOps/Docker/networking.md

 The `-p` flag can be used multiple times to configure multiple ports like 80 and 443.

 There is a difference between exposing a port and publishing a port.
 Exposing a port simply means Docker will take note that the port in question is used by the container.
 This can be used for automated mappings and linkings.

+Docker implicitly exposes a port that is published.
+The difference between an exposed port and a published port is that the published port is available on the host, and we can see that in `HostConfig` and `NetworkSettings`.

 Publishing a port will map it to the host interface, making it available to the outside world.